To see patients' reviews

 What Causes Trigeminal Neuralgia?

-Some triggers for the neural nucleus that lead to this pain include:
+Some triggers for the neural nucleus that lead to Trigeminal Neuralgia Pain include:

 How Is the Cause of Trigeminal Neuralgia Diagnosed?

-Dr. Mohamed Koura diagnoses trigeminal neuralgia through a series of questions posed to the patient to confirm if they truly suffer from this condition.
-This is followed by an MRI scan of the brain and face to verify the diagnosis and identify the underlying cause of the nerve stimulation.
+Dr. Koura diagnoses Trigeminal Neuralgia through a series of clinical questions to confirm the condition.
+This is followed by MRI scanning of the brain and face to confirm the diagnosis and identify the underlying cause of nerve stimulation, as part of advanced Headache Treatment and Non-Surgical Diagnostic Evaluation.

 How Is Trigeminal Neuralgia Treated?

-Trigeminal neuralgia can be treated through various methods.
-The most common treatment is surgical intervention, which involves an open facial surgery to isolate the nerve.
-This is one of the most complex procedures performed by neurosurgeons.
-However, Dr. Mohamed Koura specializes in treating trigeminal neuralgia using a non-surgical, safe, easy, and effective approach called radiofrequency.
+Trigeminal Neuralgia Treatment can be managed through various methods.
+The most common traditional treatment is surgical intervention, which requires open facial surgery for nerve isolation.
+This procedure is among the most complex operations in neurosurgery.

 What Is Radiofrequency for Treating Trigeminal Neuralgia?

-Dr. Mohamed Koura performs radiofrequency treatment by inserting a thin needle through the face to reach the trigeminal nerve nucleus under the guidance of an interventional radiology device.
-A radiofrequency cable is then passed through this needle and connected to a radiofrequency generator.
-This device emits electromagnetic waves that inhibit the nerve nucleus, reducing its sensitivity and preventing pain from recurring.
+A radiofrequency cable is then passed through the needle and connected to a radiofrequency generator.
+This device emits electromagnetic waves that modulate the nerve nucleus, reducing its sensitivity and preventing recurrence of Trigeminal Neuralgia Pain as part of advanced Radiofrequency Ablation Headache Treatment.

 Why Choose Dr. Mohamed Koura ?